 So you have just moved to Spain and you are looking to work on your own accord?
-Well, no matter who you are, if you want to work in Spain (or buy property or do many things that need you to interact with the administration), you need a NIE (número de identidad de extranjero/foreigner identification number).
+No matter who you are, if you want to work in Spain, you need a NIE (número de identidad de extranjero/foreigner identification number).
 To get this, you need to get a prior appointment, known as a ‘cita previa’ in Spanish, from this website.
 In some provinces, this is relatively easy; in others, not so much.
 As of April 2017, you can do this online.

 Appointment at the comisaria policia

 The appointment itself is rather simple.
-You will need your passport, proof that you can reside and work in Spain (EU citizens = passport, non-EU citizens = residency card), a document showing where you live (either a housing contract or your confirmation of registration with the Empadronamiento) and photocopies of everything.
-The photocopies are essential as you have to give them in during the appointment along with the application (Formulario EX-15) which everyone has to fill out before the appointment.
+You will need your passport and proof of right to work and reside in Spain.
+For EU citizens, this is your passport.
+For non-EU citizens, this is your residency card.
+You also need a document that shows where you live.
+A housing contract or your confirmation of registration with the Empadronamiento will do.
+Above all, you need photocopies of everything.
+The photocopies are essential; you have to hand them in during the appointment along with the application (Formulario EX-15) which you fill in before the appointment.
 If you do not have photocopies or don’t have any documents, they will stop the process and you will not receive your NIE.
 They will not photocopy these documents in the office even if their desk is right next to a printer/photocopier, so make sure to have everything prepared and with you.

 Quick Note: I have seen reports of some people unable to get NIEs because they were unable to show why they wanted one.
-Apparently, ‘searching for a job’ wasn’t a good enough reason, even though you can’t be hired without a NIE.
+Apparently, ‘searching for a job’ wasn’t a good enough reason, even though you can’t get a job without a NIE.
 What I have seen is that these people ended up getting appointments and then going to the office to explain the situation of not having a job offer because they don’t have a NIE but not having a NIE because they needed a job offer.
 After that, they received a temporary NIE so that they could actually look and apply for jobs.